FedericoTedeschi/SpartansOfTheGalaxy/README.md

 For these reasons we want to educate the public about some of the ways we could localize, mine and transport lunar resources.<br/>

-This is where we you can stare at the beauty: [SpartansOfTheGalaxy.it](https://www.spartansofthegalaxy.it/Index.html)!
+This is where we you can stare at the beautifulness: [SpartansOfTheGalaxy.it](https://www.spartansofthegalaxy.it/Index.html)!